 For “Mameloshn Mama” Judy Kennedy, Yiddish plays a huge role in her Jewish identity—it provides a link to her grandparents and the love they expressed to her: “Having your own love from where you come from really helps you empathize with other people and where they come from.”

-For “Mameloshn Mama“ Sharon Pincus, who grew up in South Africa in a Jewish family from Lithuania, studying Yiddish is deeply meaningful: “Yiddish is a connection to my family, to my people, to my childhood.”
+“Mameloshn Mama” Sharon Pincus.
+Growing up in South Africa in a Jewish family from Lithuania, Sharon participated in the Betar and Habonim Jewish youth groups.
+Retiring after a career in education, Sharon finds studying Yiddish deeply meaningful: “Yiddish is a connection to my family, to my people, to my childhood.”